NCBI-Codeathons/bioed-2024-team-mcclintock/README.md

-# Genomic Analysis of Glyphosate Resistance in Crops
+# In the Weeds: Genomic Analysis of Glyphosate Resistance in Crop Fields

 List of participants and affiliations: